 To discuss how your company can donate food or other products, contact a member of our Procurement team at (203) 469-5000, or send an email.

 We document food donations that arrive at our warehouse and food donors are given a receipt that records the amount donated.
-Once the food is received, it is distributed to needy people through some 700 member programs.
+Once the food is received, it is distributed to needy people through a network of 600 partners and programs.
 All agencies and programs are carefully monitored to ensure that donated products do not re-enter the marketplace.

 You are welcome to tour the Connecticut Food Bank headquarters and distribution center in Wallingford to see how we process your donation.